erelson/PyDyPackets/Readme.rst

 Usage
 -----
+The first thing that needs to be done is to set the serial/COM port being used for your setup.
+This is set at the top of the ``PyDyLogger.py`` script.
+Note that the port specification is OS dependent.
+A config file approach to this is forthcoming.

 There are four scripts with different purposes, and which use each other to an extent:

 :``PyDyPackets.py``: Translation, reference data, packet operations